ARTS 2001 - Arts Internship

 North Terrace Campus - Semester 2 - 2015

 General Course Information

-Course Code ARTS 2001 Course Arts Internship Coordinating Unit Humanites & Social Sciences Office Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week, plus placement Prerequisites 24 units Advanced level Humanities/Social Sciences courses Incompatible ANTH 2048, GEST 2200, MDIA 3302 or MDIA 3311 & POLI 2112 or POLI 3083 Restrictions Available to BArts, BArts(Adv), BDevSt, BEnvPol&Mgt, BIntSt, BMedia, BSocSc students only Quota A quota will apply Course Description As a central part of this course students will have the opportunity to spend a short time as 'interns' working within specified areas of either the private or public sector in South Australia, while completing an agreed research task.
+Course Code ARTS 2001 Course Arts Internship Coordinating Unit Humanites & Social Sciences Office Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week, plus placement Available for Study Abroad and Exchange Y Prerequisites At least 24 units of Advanced Level Arts courses Incompatible ANTH 2048, GEST 2200, MDIA 3302 or MDIA 3311 & POLI 2112 or POLI 3083 Restrictions Available to BArts, BArts(Adv), BDevSt, BEnvPol&Mgt, BIntSt, BMedia, BSocSc students only Quota A quota will apply Course Description As a central part of this course students will have the opportunity to spend a short time as 'interns' working within specified areas of either the private or public sector in South Australia, while completing an agreed research task.
 Students will be allocated placements from among a range of offerings which include members of State parliament, public service departments, statutory authorities and other non-government organisations as well as a range of private industries.

 Final placement will depend upon availability of a host organisation (from a list which the Faculty has organised), the application of an internal quota and assessment of a formal application taking into consideration academic merit (a minimum credit average GPA).
 In order to complete the process of placement allocation and enrolment, students should first submit their application to the Faculty Office for a place in the Arts Internship by 31 March.
 Successful applicants will be advised of their placement during first semester and then will be able to enrol in the course.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: